unsol/design/README.md

-# EVM2 Design
+# Ethereum flavored WebAssembly Design

+The goal for this repository is to track research and development of ewasm

-> This repository contains documents describing the design and high-level overview of EVM 2.0.
+> This repository contains documents describing the design and high-level overview of ewasm.
 Expect the contents of this repository to be in flux: everything is still under discussion.

-The goal for this repository is to track research and development of alternative VM's for use in Ethereum.
-Currently eWASM has had the most research.

 ## What is WebAssembly?